StephenCooper/ag-grid-doc-comparison/doc-pages/8-performance-hacks-for-javascript/index.md

 parentContainer.appendChild(eCell);

-// listen for clicks on the parent container only parentContainer.addEventListener("click", myEventListener);
+// listen for clicks on the parent container only parentContainer.addEventListener('click', myEventListener);

 function myEventListener(event) {
     // go through all elements of the event, starting from the element that caused the event
     // and continue up to the parent container. we should find the cell element along the way. var domElement = event.target;
     var col, row;
-  while (domElement != parentContainer) {
+    while (domElement!=parentContainer) {
         // see if the dom element has col and row info if (domElement.__col && domElement.__row) {
             // if yes, we have found the cell, and know which row and col it is col = domElement.__col;
             row = domElement.__row;
             break;
         }
         domElement = domElement.parentElement;
     }
 }
 ```